History of Europe in Timeline

 1918: End of World War I

-1919: Establishment of the Weimar Republic and the First Austrian Republic
+1919: Establishment of Weimar Republic and First Austrian Republic

-In 1919, following The Great War, the Weimar Republic was established in Germany, and the First Austrian Republic was formed.
+In 1919, following The Great War, the Weimar Republic was established in Germany and the First Austrian Republic was established in Austria.

 1919: Treaty of Versailles

-The Treaty of Versailles, officially ending World War I, was signed in 1919.
-It placed full responsibility for the war on Germany and imposed heavy sanctions.
+In 1919, the Treaty of Versailles officially ended the First World War.
+The treaty placed full responsibility for the war on Germany and imposed heavy sanctions.

-In 1922, Mussolini established a one-party fascist government in the Kingdom of Italy, and Atatürk's Turkish Republic adopted the Western alphabet and state secularism.
+In 1922, Mussolini's one-party fascist government was established in the Kingdom of Italy and Atatürk's Turkish Republic, adopting the Western alphabet and state secularism.

 1929: Wall Street Crash

-The Wall Street crash of 1929 contributed to the worldwide Great Depression.
+In 1929, the Wall Street crash triggered the worldwide Great Depression.

 1933: Hitler Becomes Leader of Germany

-In 1933, Adolf Hitler became the leader of Germany and initiated plans to build Greater Germany.
+In 1933, Hitler became the leader of Germany and began working towards building Greater Germany.

 In 1933, there were about 9.5 million Jewish people in Europe, representing 1.7% of the population.